adw0rd/django-sql-stacktrace/README.md

 # django-sql-stacktrace

-Reusable application, which puts a python stack trace in the SQL query as a comment (useful for debugging).
+Pluggable application, which puts a python stack trace in the SQL query as a comment (useful for debugging).

 For more details see http://adw0rd.com/2012/django-sql-stacktrace/en/